 PE is assessed in a formative way at the beginning and end of each lesson, which informs planning of further lessons.
-We can measure impact through the engagement of children in lessons and in participation in extra curricular activities.
-Our sports coach also undertakes summative assessments all children six times each year, both in terms of the acquisition of PE skills and their developing fitness levels and these outcomes are shared with class teachers.
-Outcomes of these assessments inform interventions for those children identified as having gaps in fundamental skills.
+We measure impact through the engagement of children in lessons and in participation in extracurricular activities.
+Teachers also undertakes summative assessments all children six times each year, both in terms of the acquisition of PE skills and their developing fitness levels.
+Outcomes of these assessments inform provision for those children identified as having gaps in fundamental skills.